 The rootstock (which was a plum) survived.
 Before long, it put out a new shoot that we were able to graft onto.

 You can see there is good contact between the cambium layers of both the rootstock and the scion.
 The cambium layer is just under the bark.
-This layer is where the new tissue that binds the two pieces of wood permanently together starts growing.
+This layer is where the new tissue that binds the two pieces of wood together forever starts growing.

 Making a new tree from scratch – for free